Unsure whether you should operate through an umbrella company or a limited company?

 As a contractor, regardless of whether you’re new to that way of working or a seasoned professional, it can feel overwhelming to determine the right route for you.

-This is why it’s best to consult the experts when it comes to weighing up the pros and cons of an umbrella company vs limited company.
+This is why it’s best to consult the experts when it comes to weighing up the pros and cons of an umbrella company vs a limited company.

 Umbrella company vs limited company: Which is the best option for me?

-Before we explore the various benefits of a limited company vs umbrella company, it’s important to understand how each operates.
+Before we explore the various benefits of a limited company vs an umbrella company, it’s important to understand how each operates.

 An umbrella company employs contractors and handles the administrative and payroll parts of their fixed-term contracts.